7 Tips for a Quick Insurance Product Launch

 In a digital society where online channels and social media have taken over, our attention span has dried out.
 Insurance is affected by this as well – products must be made available across multiple channels, fast.
 This convenience is not only expected by consumers but also by brokers, demanding simple online products and a seamless buying process.

-In order to adapt to market needs and be able to launch insurance products, MGAs must have an excellent understanding of their product and its structure.
+In order to adapt to market needs and be able to launch insurance products quickly, MGAs must have an excellent understanding of their product and its structure.
 They must realise the cost of using customised insurance software, be ready to change their business processes, as well as choose a software provider who is on the same page as them.
-This is why we put down 7 tips for MGAs for quick product launch.
+This may sound easy, but reality turns out trickier.
+This is why we put down 7 tips to MGAs for a quick product launch.

 1) Product Completeness and Structure